Fate Rewinder: Clock Hands

-Real name May Russelheart (マイ・ラッセルハート, Mai rasseruhāto), 11 O'Clock is a Clock Hands agent sent to kill Shirai during his high-school days in a bid to stop him from becoming involved in an incident that later became known as "Case 999" and thus, preventing him from recruiting a young Chrono into the Space-Time Police Special Forces Unit as its Rewinder.
+Real name May Russelheart (マイ・ラッセルハート, Mai rasseruhāto), 11 O'Clock is a Clock Hands agent sent to kill Shirai during his high-school days in a bid to stop him from becoming involved in an incident that later became known as "Case 999" and thus, preventing him from recruiting a young Chrono into the Space-Time Strategic Enforcement Unit as its Rewinder.
 Possessing the ability to manipulate memories, having used it on the entire school to impede Chrono, Akaba and Lemon, as well as implanting false memories on the latter two, she's also an insane inventor who is equipped with a set of mechanical arms with its own set of weapons.

 She was once a young girl who nurtured her talents for invention and hacking under the guidance of her invention-loving parents.
 However, disaster struck the building where they lived, and she lost her parents.
 Although she was saved by a Rewinder during the incident, her parents were left behind, fueling her resentment toward the Rewinders for their arrogance in choosing whose lives to save.
 This led to her being scouted by the Clock Hands.
-While she opposes Chronos and his group out of hatred for the Rewinders, her natural love for invention and her kind-hearted nature remain intact, as she later willingly turned herself in to the Space-Time Police Special Forces Unit for further clues on the Clock Hands.
+While she opposes Chrono and his group out of hatred for the Rewinders, her natural love for invention and her kind-hearted nature remain intact, as she later willingly turned herself in to the Space-Time Strategic Enforcement Unit for further clues on the Clock Hands.